Faridghr/Sales-Performance/README.md

 #### KPI Overview:
 - Display a summary of total sales, profits, and quantity for the current year and the previous year.

-**Chosen Chart:** I used BANs for each of the total sales, profit, and quantity for the current year, comparing them with the previous year, with percentage differences.
+**Chosen Chart:** BANs (Big Ass Numbers) for each of the KPIs (total sales, profit, and quantity), with a percentage difference between the current and previous year.

 #### Sales Trends:
 - Present the data for each KPI on a monthly basis for both the current year and the previous year.
 - Identify the months with the highest and lowest sales and make them easy to recognize.

-**Chosen Chart:** I chose the Sparkline to compare the trends on a monthly basis, marking the highest and lowest sales.
+**Chosen Chart:** Sparklines to compare monthly trends, with markers for the highest and lowest sales.

 #### Product Subcategory Comparison:
 - Compare sales performance by different product subcategories for the current year and the previous year.
 - Include a comparison of sales with profit.

-**Chosen Chart:** To fulfill this requirement, I used Bar-in-Bar charts to compare sales performance by different product subcategories.
+**Chosen Chart:** Bar-in-Bar charts to compare sales performance across product subcategories.

 #### Weekly Trends for Sales & Profit:
 - Present weekly sales and profit data for the current year.
 - Display the average weekly values.
 - Highlight weeks that are above and below the average to draw attention to sales and profit performance.

-**Chosen Chart:** A line graph is the best fit to present weekly trends.
-Additionally, a supporting line can be added to display the average, making it easier to spot weeks above or below the line, with the help of some color.
+**Chosen Chart:** Line graphs with a supporting average line to easily identify weeks above or below average, using color differentiation.

 ## Customer Dashboard | Requirements
 ### Dashboard Purpose